gislaine-venancio/ServeRest-Performance-Testing/README.md

 **What this shows:**

-- **Fixing the test data (UUID + JSON Extractor) worked.** The duplicate-email errors that dominated earlier versions of this plan (57% at 1 user, 59% at 100 users) are gone — "Login - new user" behaves like any other endpoint now, which means its error rate at 100 users reflects real API/concurrency behavior instead of test-design noise.
-- **50 concurrent users is comfortably within the public API's capacity** — 0% errors across all 400 samples in that scenario, with only a mild increase in response times over the 1-user baseline.
+- **50 concurrent users is comfortably within the public API's capacity** — 0% errors across all 200 samples in that scenario, with only a mild increase in response times over the 1-user baseline.
-- **100 concurrent users is where the API starts to break down — but differently than before.** In the earlier 1-vs-100 comparison, only the write/lookup endpoints failed, and failures showed up as extreme latency (up to ~19.5 seconds).
-Here, with cleaner test data, the failure pattern is broader (all four endpoints, 22–29% errors) but **not** accompanied by extreme latency — pointing more toward rate-limiting/connection rejection than server overload from slow processing.
+- **100 concurrent users is where the API starts to break down.** Errors appear broadly (all four endpoints, 22–29%), but are **not** accompanied by extreme latency — pointing more toward rate-limiting/connection rejection than server overload from slow processing.
-- Taken together, the two runs suggest the public ServeRest API's practical concurrency ceiling — for this test plan and network conditions — sits somewhere between 50 and 100 simultaneous users, and that the API responds to overload less by slowing down and more by rejecting a portion of requests outright.
+- Taken together, the results suggest the public ServeRest API's practical concurrency ceiling — for this test plan and network conditions — sits somewhere between 50 and 100 simultaneous users, and that the API responds to overload less by slowing down and more by rejecting a portion of requests outright.

 ### Conclusion

-This exercise builds directly on the earlier 1-vs-100 comparison, but fixes its biggest limitation: reusing the same fixed user data across every thread, which made "duplicate user" errors indistinguishable from real server problems.
-By generating unique data per request (`${__UUID()}`) and capturing each user's ID automatically with a JSON Extractor, "Login - new user" and "Login - user/id" could finally be tested the same way as the read-only endpoints — as **repeatable, independent requests** rather than one-shot operations tied to a single hard-coded user.

-With that fixed, the comparison across 1, 50, and 100 users tells a cleaner story: the API is fully reliable at 1 and 50 concurrent users, and only starts failing at 100 — and it fails in a different way than expected, with broad but shallow errors (roughly a quarter of requests across every endpoint) rather than a few endpoints slowing to a crawl.
-This is a good example of why isolating test-design noise (duplicate data, mixed Summary Reports, stale IDs) matters before drawing conclusions about an API's real performance limits.
+This comparison highlights a key concept in performance testing: response time and error rate under load rarely scale linearly with the number of users.
+The API is fully reliable at 1 and 50 concurrent users, and only starts failing at 100 — and it fails in a specific way, with broad but shallow errors (roughly a quarter of requests across every endpoint) rather than a few endpoints slowing to a crawl.
+This kind of pattern — errors without matching latency spikes — is a useful signal that points toward rate-limiting or connection-level rejection as the likely cause, rather than the server simply struggling to process requests fast enough.

 ---